tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 _As a User_ **Looking for Something to Read**

 _So I can_  **find a title from a trusted source and read it now**

+        OPDS acquisition feed, linked to from a navigation feed using rel="recommended" in addition to a custom relation like "from-librarians".

 **Browse Recommended Titles that are recommended by Friends**